The Annual Canadian Tax Filing for 2020 is here. Canada Revenue Agency (CRA) has already opened the window to submit 2019 tax returns.

 Prescribed drugs, vision care and dental expenditures made

-RRSP contribution slips ‐ last day to subscribe in RRSP is yet to declare by bank (normally first
+RRSP contribution slips ‐ last day to subscribe in RRSP is yet to declare by the bank (normally first

 week of March 2019)